johnramsden/docs/docs/README.md

-For my convenience I have compiles a collection of information and documentation I have collected on various subjects mostly related to system administration, Linux, and Unix/BSD.
+These notes are a collection of information and documentation I have collected on various subjects mostly related to system administration, Linux, and Unix/BSD.

 If you wish to submit a correction please submit an [issue](https://github.com/johnramsden/docs/issues/new) or [pull request](https://github.com/johnramsden/docs/compare).